 Students in the Integrated MS in Clinical Nutrition and Dietetic Internship program are required to earn a Passing (P) in all supervised practice courses and a grade of C or better in all didactic courses.
 Failure to earn minimum required grades may result in dismissal from the integrated MS in Clinical Nutrition and Dietetic Internship program and will result in a performance review by the Clinical Nutrition Academic Progress and Promotions Committee.
 The faculty reserves the right to request the withdrawal of any student whose conduct or performance demonstrates lack of fitness for continuance in the graduate program.

-Automatic probation for any student results when a student’s cumulative GPA falls below 3.0 or when a student receives a grade of D or F in any course.
+Automatic probation will occur for any student results when a student’s cumulative GPA falls below 3.0 or when a student receives a grade of D or F in any course.
 The Clinical Nutrition Academic Progress and Promotions Committee notifies any student placed on probation, states the reason(s) for probation and indicates the conditions that must be satisfied for removal of probation.

 A student who earns a grade of D or F in a course other than those listed above must repeat the course and earn at least a C. A student who earns a grade of D or F in more than one required course will be dismissed.
 Full-time students on probation must earn a cumulative GPA of 3.0 or greater by the end of the next two consecutive terms.
-Part-time students on probation must earn a cumulative GPA of 3.0 or greater after completing the next three courses (approximately 9 term hours).
-Improvement in the GPA must be shown each term of probation.

 Master of Science Clinical Nutrition and Dietetic Internship: Technical Standards

 Rush University is committed to diversity and to attracting and educating students who will make the population of health care professionals representative of the national population.